 Major update (Nov 15 '11, section #5.18) — Significant modernization and clarifications.
 Much better description of why this kind of stretch might be worth trying.
 See section #5.18, Some stretching hope: a better iliotibial stretch?

 New science (Nov 15 '11, section #2.3) — Added more anatomical evidence that the IT band is particularly impossible to stretch or even move.
-See section #2.3, You and your iliotibial band: so is it a tendon or what?
+See section #2.3, So is it a tendon or what?
+IT bands are special.

 Minor update (Nov 10 '11, section #1.5) — Clarifications about the location of IT band syndrome pain.
-See section #1.5, A note about the “other” runner’s knee.
+See section #1.5, Are you in the right place?
+Patellofemoral versus IT band.

 Updated (Nov 2 '11, section #5.16) — Added new research evidence that stretching doesn’t prevent injuries, including (of course) ITBS.
 See section #5.16, Stretching to prevent or treat IT band syndrome.

 New video (Oct 14 '11, section #1.1) — Section now includes a new video, summarizing myths and treatment mistakes.
-See section #1.1, Unfortunately, ineffective therapies for IT Band syndrome are everywhere.
+See section #1.1, Ineffective therapies for IT Band syndrome are common.

 Minor update (Sep 28 '11, section #5.23) — Added reference to Kong et al, about the effect of shoe wear.
 See section #5.23, Running softly and the impact of impact.